-A protected disclosure is a declaration made by an employee where they believe serious wrongdoing has occurred.
+A protected disclosure is a disclosure made by an employee where they believe, on reasonable grounds that there is, or has been, serious wrongdoing in or by the School.
 Employees making disclosures will be protected against retaliatory or disciplinary action to the extent provided in the Act and will not be liable for civil or criminal proceedings related to the disclosure.